 The Relationships Observatory is a space where we focus on the impact Covid is having on relationships.
 We invite you to join us in exploring what’s changed, how it’s changed and what we need to do to develop the positives beyond the crisis.

 In March 2020 – when the spread of coronavirus gathered pace – we established The Relationships Observatory.
 Alongside our network of observers, we’re gathering examples and insights about how people are adapting during the crisis.
-We are continuing to explore what we need to do now to look back on 2020 as the year we not only helped each other in an emergency, but also the year we changed for good.

 The stories on these pages represent a tiny proportion of that important work.
 Thank you for all that you are doing.